ProWalker GPU - Samples/quality settings

 Id mode generally requires fewer samples:

-In contrast to the above example, the following image was rendered in Podium Walker's ID mode with 1000 samples, and as you can see the noise is more or less eliminated.
+In contrast to the above example, the following images were rendered in Id mode with 450, and 1000 samples.
+As you can see, even at 450 samples the noise is very nearly eliminated:

-ID mode simulates indirect light, but uses a "biased sampling algorithm" instead of true brute-force pathtracing to speed up the render process.
-Technically, the render is less physically accurate, but image quality is still quite good.
-For rendering animation, ID mode is vastly more efficient than PR mode without a drastic quality hit.
+Note: ID mode uses a biased sampling algorith instead of pure pathtracing to speed up the render process.
+For rendering animation, ID mode is more efficient than PR mode without a drastic quality hit, however it is also somewhat prone to a noticeable "flicker" effect.
+A potential solution for this would be GI caching, however this has not been implemented.

 Photo-real mode has advantages for still visualization:

-Given time to calculate enough samples, Podium Walker's PR mode will yield the best image Iray is capable of, with superior reflection quality and light distribution.
-Pr mode is also the only render mode that supports SU Podium light emitting (LEM) materials, which can be extremely useful when lighting a scene.
+Given time to calculate enough samples, Podium Walker's PR mode will yield the best image Iray is capable of; the most noticeable differences at high sample counts are superior reflection quality and more nuanced light/tonal distribution.
+Pr mode is also the only render mode that currently supports SU Podium light emitting (LEM) materials, which can be extremely useful when lighting a scene.

 In the following example with 10,000 samples, noise has been reduced almost to the point of invisibility: